Why launch the Shaping Brains Centre?

 We will seek funds to appoint a Senior Research Executive in order to establish the Centre as a credible research and training centre from day 1, and to use data to measure success.
 This will include work relating to tracking and presenting student gains to the public so that they are best informed with about the use of this technology.

 We already have the ideal candidate to lead the Centre as Director.
 She has a proven track record in the field of education, with a BEd Hons (Early Years) and Masters Degree in Special Educational Needs, with a focus on Behaviour Management, PSED, Counselling Skills and Dyslexia.
 As an experienced early years centre manager, running two successful nurseries in the UK for 8 years, and experience of working for the UK Government as an OFSTED Inspector, and involved with projects such as Sure Start she has a deep understanding of the issues facing the EY sector.
-She is currently mentoring over 600 teachers around the world online, within a private support group, with teachers reporting that she has 'changed the way they teach everything!'
+She is currently mentoring hundreds of teachers around the world online, within a private support group, with teachers reporting that she has 'changed the way they teach everything!'
 This passionate 'hands-on' educator will oversee the initial stages of fund raising to secure premises, resource appropriately, recruit staff, liaise with stake holders and initially manage day-to-day operations.

 We also welcome someone to the Company Committee who has had a varied career working with the likes of Alan Sugar in an advertising and marketing capacity, currently spends much of her life focused on delivering hands-on workshops to promote 'Health and Well Being' in the workplace, and raising awareness about issues of personal interest to her such as Epilepsy Research.
 Despite living outside of the Dorset area she will take on an advisory role and use her experiences to bring fresh and innovative ideas to the table.